lawrencecyh/lawrencecyh.github.io/_posts/2017-07-24-eastcoasttrip.md

 ---
 It looks like we are way overdue for an update.
 Time really flies when you're working hard to make the next release of Android not suck, doesn't it?

-Anyhow, to make up for the hiatus, I'm back at it to entertain you with some highlights of my recent east coast excursion.
+All jokes aside, I have been busy with multiple other things, so sorry about the inactivity.
+To make up for the hiatus, I'm back at it to entertain you with some highlights of my recent east coast excursion.
 Enjoy!

 <!--endexcerpt-->
 *****